 Mentors are matched to a young person serving a custodial sentence at least 3 months before their release.
 The Mentor and Mentee meet fortnightly for around 3-4 hours and the period of support is expected to last 12 months.
 Young people serving community-based orders are also eligible to participate in the program.

 As a Veteran, your skills as a leader are sought after in the community.
 The Veterans Mentoring program for young offenders, provides a unique opportunity for you to pass on your life experiences to young people facing challenges, and build on your existing leadership skills.

-Mentors will be drawn from the RSL and will be referred to SHINE for Kids for participation.
-An initial application of interest will be submitted online to the RSL who will forward potential volunteers to SHINE for Kids for assessment and interview.
+Mentors will be come from the RSL and Soldier On and will be referred to SHINE for Kids for participation.
+Initial applications of interest can be submitted online to the RSL who will forward potential volunteers to SHINE for Kids for assessment and interview.